Lake Sammamish kokanee

 Kokanee salmon are native to the Lake Sammamish and Lake Washington watershed but now spawn in only a few streams that feed into Lake Sammamish.
 Unlike their larger relative the sockeye salmon, kokanee do not go out to the ocean but spend their entire lifecycle in fresh water.
 They migrate from streams as inch-long fry and spend three to four years in Lake Sammamish before returning to spawn in the late fall and early winter in their natal streams.

-This kokanee population’s habitat once encompassed the lower Cedar River, smaller tributaries to Lake Washington and the Sammamish River, and the Lake Sammamish watershed.
+This kokanee population’s habitat once encompassed the lower Cedar River, smaller tributaries to Lake Washington and the Sammamish River, and the Lake Sammamish watershed, but today its range is only Lake Sammamish and primarily three of its tributary streams used for spawning..
 This population once numbered in the tens of thousands of fish.
-In recent years, the population’s abundance has dipped below 110 spawners three times, and its range has shrunk to just Lake Sammamish and primarily three of its tributary streams used for spawning.
+Since 2007-2008 the number of returning spawners has dipped below 150 spawners four times.
 Causes of this decline are currently understood to include altered stormwater flows, past hatchery practices, predation, fishing, passage barriers, and lake temperature and dissolved oxygen levels.

 The Lake Sammamish Kokanee Work Group (KWG) is driving the collaborative effort to recover these little red fish.
 Watershed residents, local jurisdictions, agencies, and NGOs formed the KWG in 2007 to identify the causes of kokanee decline and then develop and implement actions to address them.

 Lake Sammamish kokanee streams (click to open pdf):

 Lake Sammamish Kokanee Recovery Strategic Timeline (361 KB Acrobat pdf)